EdRey05/Resources_for_Mulligan_Lab/README.md

 # Resources for the Mulligan Lab

-Scripts made by Eduardo Reyes Alvarez (Ph.D.) to help in data processing and analysis of several experiments carried out in Dr. Lois Mulligan's Lab at Queen's University.
+Most of the tools developed are described below, and include a GIF preview + a link to their folder (click on the title).
+The majority of these tools were designed to be run inside the ImageJ/Fiji software, which we commonly use for data analysis, plus some notebooks designed in Google Colab for additional tasks.
+These tools do not require any programming experience nor installing any program other than ImageJ.

-Most of the tools developed (scripts/notebooks) are described below, and include a preview + a link to their folder (click on the blue title). ***For more information on how to use the scripts, check:*** [Tutorials](https://github.com/EdRey05/Resources_for_Mulligan_Lab/tree/main/Tutorials).
+***For more information on how to use the scripts, check:*** [Tutorials](https://github.com/EdRey05/Resources_for_Mulligan_Lab/tree/main/Tutorials).

 # [Merger of images into hyperstacks](https://github.com/EdRey05/Resources_for_Mulligan_Lab/tree/main/Tools%20for%20EVOS-M7000%20images)